varnish/Varnish-Book/varnish_book.rst

 Threading parameters
 --------------------

+.. training: double check what exactly needs to be started sooner than later.
+.. training: who is the guy that proved that parallelism is not very useful when trying more than 2 pools
+..
+Ask Dridi about the universal low of scalability

 - Thread pools can safely be ignored
-- Start them sooner rather than later
+- Start threads better sooner than later
 - Maximum and minimum values are per thread pool

 ..
 TODO for the author: verify the units for ``thread_pool_destroy_delay`` and ``thread_queue_limit``.